meetandrew/chesstiny/README.md

 ## Submitting Boards and Frequency Codes
 After you've solved the 27 chess puzzles, the area that held the "take" action will spwawn a water fountain that you can interact with.
 If you interact with that, it will give you a mini cutscene with a board state.
 Take a screen capture of this!
 You'll also see a buff on the lower left that reads "signal frequency xZZZZ" where ZZZZ is a number.

+Most of the frquencies have been submitted so far.
+The critical ones we're looking for are at https://magictwin.net/MagictwinsWorld/view/Externall/Destiny/ChessGame?ShowOnlyMissing=1&ShowOnlyValidated=0

 Steps to upload
 1. Upload your screenshot to [imgur.com](https://imgur.com/).
 Helps if you update the description to the frequency code
 2. Go to https://tjl.co/queens-gambit-arg/ and fill in the form.
 Make sure you include a link to your screenshot from imgur